All Episodes

 But the hobbits are the only characters in the entire movie who resist the power and are willing to relinquish the power and defeat the tyranny.

-So I mean it's I mean, that's not what McCain was intending.
+So, I mean, it's, I mean, that's not what McCain was intending.

-No, the people using the term hobbit are insulting us as deformed little irrelevant people.
+He was intending to insult us, but actually, the people using the term hobbit are insulting us as deformed, little, irrelevant people.

 Yeah, but they're the heroes.

-It's not about looks, it's about ideology.
+It's about ideology.

-To I mean they're embracing freedom.
+I mean, they're embracing freedom.

-They want to overthrow the evil Lord Sauron in the movie, and and when they have the ring, they can let it go.
+They want to overthrow the evil Lord Sauron in the movie.

-It's uh live in holes.
+Live in holes.

-I it it that's that's a that's a long thought process to try to feel positive.
+That's a long thought process to try to feel positive.

-People the the bottom line is people don't want to be insulted by losers.
+The bottom line is people don't want to be insulted by losers.

 McCain is a loser.

-I just think it reveals it reveals their ignorance.
+I just think it reveals their ignorance.

 It's just another example.

-I could never be a hobbit, I can be happy being a hobbit.
+I could be happy being a Hobbit.

 And they know it.

-And don't call me a hobbit.
+Don't call me a Hobbit.

-Josh in Carbondale, Illinois, uh, right across the river, well, fairly close to across the river from where I grew up.
+Josh in Carbondale, Illinois, right across the river, well, fairly close to across the river from where I grew up.

 Great to have you on the program.